-Let us talk about Easter in Ireland - many people would think about two things first: the alcohol-free (and thus often panic-inducing) Good Friday and the ill-fated Easter Rising of 1916.
-The actual celebration of Easter as one of the most important Christian feasts seems to play third fiddle.
-Despite Easter Monday being a public holiday in both the Republic of Ireland and Northern Ireland.
-Then again, Easter is not that different at all on the Emerald Isle ...
+Easter in Ireland usually makes people think of two things: the Good Friday (and the old ban on alcohol that the day used to bring) and the ill-fated Easter Rising of 1916.
+The actual celebration of Easter as one of the most important days on the Christian calendar actually only comes to mind later.
+However, the religious meanings are the basis for the Sunday holiday - and Easter Monday is also a public holiday in both the Republic of Ireland and Northern Ireland.

-Easter is, overall, somehow similar to the historically much earlier Jewish Passover feast (also celebrated in Ireland) - in symbolism and in the calendar date.
+Easter is, overall, somehow similar to the historically much earlier Jewish Passover feast (also celebrated in Ireland) - both in symbolism and in the calendar date.
 It is also connected with pre-Christian religious rites to celebrate the return of the fertile season.
-These would usually be celebrated on the vernal equinox or May Day (Bealtaine in Ireland) ... and use fertility symbols like the egg or the hare.
+These would usually be celebrated on the vernal equinox or May Day (Bealtaine in Ireland), and use similar fertility symbols that are sometimes now associate with Easter, like the egg or the hare.

-Easter is a moveable feast - not fixed in our normal ("civil") calendar.
-The First Council of Nicaea in 325 established the actual date of Easter as the first Sunday after the full moon following the vernal equinox (March 21st) in the northern hemisphere.
+Easter is a moveable feast - not fixed in our normal (non-religious) calendar.
+As a technical definition for how the date for Easter is decided: the First Council of Nicaea in 325 established the actual date of Easter as the first Sunday after the full moon following the vernal equinox (March 21st) in the northern hemisphere.
 Thus Easter may fall anywhere between March 22nd and April 25th in Western Christianity (Eastern Christianity still does not use the Gregorian Calendar to calculate the date, just to confuse matters a bit).

 Preparing for Easter in Ireland